 There is nothing illegal or immoral about tax avoidance.
+But it is important to understand the difference between tax avoidance and tax evasion.
 A citizen has every legal right to arrange his or her affairs to keep the attendant taxes as low as possible.
 One is required to pay no more taxes than the law demands.
-There is no difference between a tax adviser's reduction of a tax expense and a cost accountant's reduction of a cost of operating a business.

 31. (LO 7) Simulations on the CPA exam are small case studies designed to test a candidate's tax knowledge and skills using real-life work-related situations.
-Simulations include a four-function, pop-up calculator, a blank spreadsheet with some elementary functionality, and authoritative excerpts that are necessary to complete the tax case study simulations (e.g., Internal Revenue Code and Federal tax forms).
-The AICPA plans to make a number of changes to the CPA exam, including increasing the number of simulations, in 2017.
+Simulations include a four-function, popup calculator; a blank spreadsheet with some elementary functionality; and authoritative excerpts that are necessary to complete the tax case study simulations (e.g., Internal Revenue Code and Federal tax forms).
+The AICPA made a number of changes to the CPA exam, including increasing the number of simulations, in 2017.